wmfs/tymly/README.md

 __Just `npm run sync` anytime you want to ensure your local Tymly repos reflect those on GitHub.__

+You can also run `npm run sync public-only` to only pull in public packages only.

 # Bootstrapping

 After synchronizing, a red message may appear: